 8. Lake Wabby

-There are trees with outstretched branches forming archways as you make your way down the path toward Lake Wabby, another popular freshwater lake on Fraser Island.
+There are trees with outstretched branches forming archways as you make your way down the path toward Lake Wabby, another popular freshwater lake on K’gari (Fraser Island).

 The lake has a distinct half-moon shape and it is both a window lake (formed when the ground level falls below the water table) and a barrage lake (when a sand blow blocks the waters of a natural spring).
 The lake is slowly being swallowed by a giant sand dune.